U.S. Bilateral Maritime Law Enforcement Agreements with Pacific Island Countries: Samoa

 The Independent State of Samoa signed its initial Bilateral Maritime Law Enforcement Agreement with the U.S. in 2012.
-This agreement allowed Samoan police and fisheries officers to participate in joint patrols with the U.S., boarding vessels in Samoa’s EEZ (about 120,000 km²) under Samoan authority.
+This agreement allowed Samoan police and fisheries officers to participate in joint patrols with the U.S., boarding vessels in Samoa's EEZ (about 120,000 km^{2}) under Samoan authority.
 In April 2024, Samoa and the United States signed an important addendum to this 2012 agreement, upgrading it to an “enhanced” shiprider arrangement^{14}.
-The addendum, permits the U.S. Coast Guard to conduct maritime law enforcement in Samoa’s EEZ without a Samoan officer on board, upon request by the Samoan government.
+The addendum, permits the U.S. Coast Guard to conduct maritime law enforcement in Samoa's EEZ without a Samoan officer on board, upon request by the Samoan government.

 Papua New Guinea

 Papua New Guinea (PNG) became the most recent Pacific country to formalize a maritime law enforcement agreement with the United States.
-In May 2023, the U.S. and PNG signed a Bilateral Defense Cooperation Agreement enabling PNG law enforcement officers to embark on U.S. vessels, and reciprocally authorizing U.S. Coast Guard personnel (with PNG approval) to board vessels to enforce PNG’s laws.
-In late 2023, PNG celebrated its first joint patrol with U.S. Coast Guard involvement during Operation Kurukuru, where U.S. and PNG teams coordinated to monitor fishing vessels in PNG’s EEZ as part of the wider campaign Operation Blue Pacific.
+In May 2023, the U.S. and PNG signed a Bilateral Defense Cooperation Agreement enabling PNG law enforcement officers to embark on U.S. vessels, and reciprocally authorizing U.S. Coast Guard personnel (with PNG approval) to board vessels to enforce PNG's laws.
+In late 2023, PNG celebrated its first joint patrol with U.S. Coast Guard involvement during Operation Kurukuru, where U.S. and PNG teams coordinated to monitor fishing vessels in PNG's EEZ as part of the wider campaign Operation Blue Pacific.